gelcreative/gatsby-starter-netlify-cms-rr/src/pages/index.md

   advisor hold more assets, save at a higher rate, and report significantly higher levels of financial and emotional well-being than non-advised Canadians.
+sectionThree:
   heading: The Value of Financial Planning
   text: >-
-  Did you know that when it comes to your financial well-being, advice may be the difference between achieving your financial goals and falling short?
+    Did you know that when it comes to your financial well-being, advice may be

+    the difference between achieving your financial goals and falling short?
     Make the most of your money with the help of a financial security advisor.
 ---